Thomas Allen (captain)

 Thomas Allen (c.
 1816–1885) was a sea captain based in Port Adelaide.

 Allen was known for having been the captain of the last ship to carry convicts from South Australia to the prison colony in Van Diemen's Land.

 A previous ship carrying convicts, the Lady Denison had not arrived at its destination.
 Allen took extra precautions to ensure the safety of his ship, the brig Punch, carrying prisoners, police and paying passengers.
 One of the paying passengers was the wife of one of the prisoners.

 The ship departed Port Adelaide on 13 June 1850, and arrived in good order at Hobart Town on 25 June.
 It had on board nine male and three female prisoners, escorted by four Adelaide police, and eleven passengers (including five children).

 Descriptions of exactly what happened on the voyage vary in details.
 By either account, the convicts had planned an escape and mutiny, using tools and equipment shipped on board in a locked chest.

-Allen was a Cork Irishman who had arrived in South Australia as ship's mate on the brig Elizabeth Buckham in 1843.
+Allen was a County Cork Irishman who had arrived in South Australia as ship's mate on the brig Elizabeth Buckham in 1843.
 At age 32, he married 21-year-old Sarah Ann Galway of Port Adelaide in 1850 at Holy Trinity Church, Adelaide.
 She accompanied him on voyages around Australia and South East Asia on the brigs Punch and Empress and schooner Swallow until he retired from sailing in 1875.
 He was also later part-owner of the Schah Jehan.

 Their children were born on board, or at ports where they called, and travelled with them.